TULIP: Transformer for Upsampling of LiDAR Point Clouds: Experiments

 \subsection{Benchmark Results}

-Besides bilinear interpolation, which computes the interpolation weights from the four nearest neighbors for upsampling, we compete against the state-of-the-art LiDAR upsampling approaches Implicit LiDAR Network (ILN)~\cite{kwon2022implicit} and LiDAR-SR~\cite{shan2020simulation}.
+Besides bilinear interpolation, which computes the interpolation weights from the four nearest neighbors, we evaluate against the state-of-the-art LiDAR upsampling approaches Implicit LiDAR Network (ILN)~\cite{kwon2022implicit} and LiDAR-SR~\cite{shan2020simulation}.
 We also compare against several image super-resolution works: SRNO ~\cite{wei2023srno}, and LIIF~\cite{chen2021liif} learn implicit features for interpolation instead of 2D coordinates of new pixels while HAT~\cite{chen2023hat} and Swin-IR~\cite{liang2021swinir} are pixel-based approaches that directly reconstruct high-resolution images from low-resolution feature embeddings.
-Similar to our work, they are also both based on Swin Transformer~\cite{liu2021swintransformer}.
+Similar to our work, they are based on Swin Transformer~\cite{liu2021swintransformer}.
 We train all methods on the specific datasets using their default parameters.